LaxarJS/laxar/docs/manuals/writing_pages.md

 }
 ```

-It's also possible to add widgets to an area, that is already filled with one or more widgets in the base page.
+It is also possible to add widgets to an area, that is already filled with one or more widgets in the base page.
 Those widgets in the extending page will be appended to the according area and thus appear after the base widgets in the DOM.
 If a widget of the extending page should explicitly be added before another widget of a base page, this can be achieved using the keyword `insertBeforeId`.
 Note that for this to work it's necessary to provide an `id` property for the according widget in the base page.

-Let's assume we wanted to add another additional headline in one extending page.
+Let us assume we wanted to add another additional headline in one extending page.
 We therefore change the base page first and add an id to the existing headline:

 ```JSON